-- 14.1 Analyze the effects of human activities on aquatic populations, communities, and ecosystems, and the implications of these effects for humans and other organisms. - 14.2 Analyze the effects of human activities on terrestrial populations, communities, and ecosystems, and the implications of these effects for humans and other organisms. - 14.3 Analyze the effects of human activities on the atmosphere and climate and the implications of these effects for humans and other organisms.
+- 14.1 Analyze the effects of human activities on aquatic populations, communities, and ecosystems, and the implications of these effects for humans and other organisms. - 14.2 Analyze the effects of human activities on terrestrial populations, communities, and ecosystems, and the implications of these effects for humans and other organisms. - 14.3 Analyze the effects of human activities on the atmosphere and in particular the implications of global climate change for humans and other organisms.